 How the Test will Feel

-You may feel some pain or discomfort when the needles are inserted, but most people are able to complete the test without significant difficulty.
+You may feel some pain or discomfort when the needles are inserted.
+But most people are able to complete the test without problems.

 Afterward, the muscle may feel tender or bruised for a few days.